hypre-space/hypre/src/docs/usr-manual/solvers-ilu.rst

    SPDX-License-Identifier: (Apache-2.0 OR MIT)

-.. _hypre-ilu:
+.. _ilu:

-hypre-ILU
+ILU
 ==============================================================================

-hypre-ILU is a suite of parallel incomplete LU factorization algorithms featuring dual threshold (ILUT) and level-based (ILUK) variants.
-The implementation is based on a domain decomposition framework for achieving distributed parallelism. hypre-ILU can be used as preconditioners for Krylov subspace methods, or smoothers for multigrid methods such as BoomerAMG and MGR.
+ILU is a suite of parallel incomplete LU factorization algorithms featuring dual threshold (ILUT) and level-based (ILUK) variants.
+The implementation is based on a domain decomposition framework for achieving distributed parallelism.
+ILU can be used as a standalone iterative solver (this is not recommended), preconditioner for Krylov subspace methods, or smoother for multigrid methods such as BoomerAMG and MGR.

 .. note::
-   The hypre-ILU method is currently only supported by the IJ interface.
+   ILU is currently only supported by the IJ interface.

 Overview
 ------------------------------------------------------------------------------

-hypre-ILU utilizes a domain decomposition framework.
-A basic block-Jacobi approach involves performing inexact solves within the local domains owned by the processes, using parallel local ILU factorizations.
+ILU utilizes a domain decomposition framework.
+A basic block-Jacobi approach involves performing inexact solutions within the local domains owned by the processes, using parallel local ILU factorizations.
 In a more advanced approach, the unknowns are partitioned into interior and interface points, where the interface points separate the interior points in adjacent domains.
 In an algebraic context, this is equivalent to dividing the matrix rows into local (processor-owned) and external (off-processor-owned) blocks.
-The overall parallel ILU strategy is a two-level method that consists of ILU solves within the local blocks and a global solve involving the Schur complement system.
+The overall parallel ILU strategy is a two-level method that consists of ILU solves within the local blocks and a global solve involving the Schur complement system, which various iterative approaches in this framework can solve.
-Various iterative approaches are available for solving the Schur complement system.

 User-level functions
 ------------------------------------------------------------------------------

-A list of user-level functions for configuring hypre-ILU is given below, where each block of functions is marked as *Required*, *Recommended*, *Optional*, or *Exclusively required*.
-Note that the last two blocks of function calls are exclusively required, i.e., the first block should be called only when hypre-ILU is used as a standalone solver, while the second block should be called only when it is used as a preconditioner to GMRES.
+A list of user-level functions for configuring ILU is given below, where each block of functions is marked as *Required*, *Recommended*, *Optional*, or *Exclusively required*.
+Note that the last two blocks of function calls are exclusively required, i.e., the first block should be called only when ILU is used as a standalone solver, while the second block should be called only when it is used as a preconditioner to GMRES.
 In the last case, other Krylov methods can be chosen.
 We refer the reader to :ref:`ch-Solvers` for more information.